-The IRIA Standards are based on the objective, Risk Management Matrix®
+The International Rescue Instructors Association (IRIA) Standards are based on the objective: Risk Management Matrix®

 IRIA Professional Standards are established requirements which have clearly described definitions, specifications, testing methods, and policy and procedures.